kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 Due to the fact that we use [MinIO](https://min.io/) as a backend for Rafter, we get an S3-like files/assets store managed with [CRs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 This release introduces Rafter in Kyma.
-For more details, read the [documentation](https://github.com/kyma-project/kyma/tree/release-1.9/docs/rafter).
+For more details, read the [documentation](https://kyma-project.io/docs/1.9/components/rafter/).
 To make sure the switch is seamless, we prepared automated migration for your convenience.
 For more details, see the [Migrations and upgrades](#migrations-and-upgrades) section.

 ## CLI

 ### Azure support

 Finally, you can provision a Kubernetes cluster on Azure basing on AKS.
 It follows the same command pattern as Google Cloud Platform basing on GKE.
 Give it a try and run `kyma provision azure`.
+See [this](https://github.com/kyma-project/cli/blob/master/docs/gen-docs/kyma_provision_azure.md) document for more details.

 ## Compass

 ### Provisioner

-It is now possible to install Kyma on provisioned clusters.
-After cluster creation is finished, the Provisioner will attempt to install a basic Kyma deployment.
-At this point, the supported environment for the installation is Gardener with Azure or GCP credentials.
+You can now install Kyma on clusters provisioned through the Provisioner.
+After cluster creation is finished, the Provisioner installs a basic Kyma deployment.
+You can provision clusters in the Gardener environment using Azure or GCP credentials.

 Also, the `cleanupRuntimeData` mutation does not only return a cryptic operation ID but also provides a status.
 You get information on whether your request input has errors or if the data was deleted successfully.
 You only need one call to get detailed knowledge of the clean-up result.

 ### Runtime eventing configuration available for Applications in the same scenario

-When you create a scenario and then assign Applications and Runtimes to it, the first registered Runtime is nominated as the default Eventing System.
-That information is spread over all Applications and can be consumed by External Applications that start to send events.
+When you create a scenario and then assign Applications and Runtimes to it, the first registered Runtime is nominated as the default eventing system.
+That information is spread over all Applications and can be consumed by external Applications that start to send events.

 However, the Compass scenario Administrator still can decide that another Runtime from a given scenario should play the role of the default Eventing System.
 Changing the Runtime adjusts Applications automatically.

 ### Application Templates API

 Now you can preconfigure Application input with Application Templates.
 It allows you to easily create similar Applications by defining placeholders and filling in the static configuration data.

-### Play with Director API

-Visit the Director API GraphQL playground and try out the Director API!
-We have prepared API documentation along with examples that you can access there.

 ### Harmonization of list views in the Compass UI